silacinbat/Customer-Retention-Analysis/README.md

-# Customer Churn Analysis
+# Customer Retention Analysis: Why Are Customers Leaving?

-## Project Overview

-This project analyzes customer churn behavior for a telecommunications company using customer demographics, service subscriptions, payment methods, contract types, and account information.

-The objective is to identify the key drivers of customer attrition and uncover actionable insights that can support customer retention strategies.

-The analysis combines exploratory data analysis and data visualization techniques to understand customer behavior and identify high risk customer segments.

-**Tools Used:** Python, Pandas, Matplotlib, Jupyter Notebook

----

 # Business Problem

-Customer churn represents a significant source of revenue loss for subscription based businesses.
+A telecommunications company is losing customers faster than expected.
+Acquiring new customers is significantly more expensive than retaining existing ones, making customer churn a major financial concern.

+The objective of this project is to identify the customer characteristics, services, and behaviors most strongly associated with churn so that company leadership can prioritize retention efforts and reduce revenue loss.

 The goal of this project is to answer the following questions: